 Try Savate Kickboxing for fitness, competition or just for fun.
 We have entry level classes that are safe and enjoyable.
 We will teach you the skills you need to progress into one of our more challenging advanced classes.
 This kickboxing art involves a combination of effective hand strikes and dynamic kicks.
 Boxe Francaise Savate is a "modern martial art that originated in the West", developed as an effective street fighting art two centuries ago in the streets of France.
 Savate uses the hands and the whole shoe as a weapon for striking with force, finesse and precision.
 The training sessions rely on partner drills, using controlled contact on each other, allowing the student to develop their balance, distance, precision and timing.
 This art is becoming more popular with women as it is graceful and elegant; however, with its powerful variety of kicks, punches, and sweeps, Boxe Francaise Savate is an effective sport fighting system.

-The classes are divided as (Savate Kickboxing I beginners) & (Savate Kickboxing II intermediate & advanced.)
+The classes are divided as (Savate Kickboxing I beginners) and (Savate Kickboxing II intermediate and advanced.)
 Further explanations will be given in class on all the following subjects:

 - CLOTHING: that can be worn, kickboxing pants, shorts, T-shirts, cut-offs etc: (Note: Whatever the shirt type, it should be body fitting, no very loose t-shirts as it can cause injury in this sport.)